massiveart/MassiveSearchBundle/Resources/docs/extending.rst

 Events
 ------

-The MassiveSearchBundle issues events which can be listened to using the standard.
-You can register a listener in your DI configuration as follows:
+The MassiveSearchBundle issues events which can be listened to by using the standard Symfony event dispatcher.
+You can register a listener in your dependency injection configuration as follows:

 .. code-block:: xml